CurvesHub/DezibotDebugInterface/README.md

 4. Run `docker-compose up` in the root directory of the project
    - The frontend is available at `http://localhost:3000`
    - The backend is available at `http://localhost:5160`
-   - The backend API documentation is available at `http://localhost:5160/api`
 5. Open the frontend in a browser
 6. Start a new session or join an existing one
    - Select a session from the dropdown list